Introduction

 What should you not say to clients during market volatility?

-Avoid dismissive phrases like "don't worry" or "it's just noise," which can feel invalidating.
-Don't make specific predictions about when markets will recover, and never guarantee outcomes: both erode trust and can create compliance liability.
+Dismissive phrases like "don't worry" or "it's just noise" can feel invalidating.
+Making specific predictions about when markets will recover, or guaranteeing outcomes, are also approaches widely regarded as both unhelpful and potentially problematic from a compliance standpoint.

 How often should advisers reach out to clients during volatile markets?

-Proactively, and in order of priority.
-Higher-anxiety or higher-risk clients should hear from you first.
-Regular, brief check-ins during volatile periods (even a short email) are far better than waiting for clients to reach out in distress.
+Proactively, and in order of priority, is a common recommendation.
+Higher-anxiety or higher-risk clients are often the first to be contacted.
+Regular, brief check-ins during volatile periods — even a short email — are generally regarded as more effective than waiting for clients to reach out in distress.

 Should clients change their portfolio during a volatile market?